 Certified B Corp Full Circle Home’s Fresh Air Compostable Waste Bags are BPI certified compostable, and can also be purchased on EarthHero.

-While composting your dog’s poop is not always available (since many municipal composting programs do not accept doggie doo), if you do need dog poop bags, check out U.K.-based Beco Pets’ Compostable Dog Poop Bags.
+While composting your dog’s poop is not always possible (since many municipal composting programs do not accept doggie doo), if you do need dog poop bags, check out U.K.-based Beco Pets’ Compostable Dog Poop Bags.
 The bags are 100 percent plant-based, certified compostable for both home and commercial composting, and are available on EarthHero for U.S. shoppers.

-For more compostable t shirt bagsinformation, please contact us.
+For more compostable t shirt bags information, please contact us.
 We will provide professional answers.

 Comments